-(vi) Blue laser welding: Since its emergence blue industrial laser has left an unmatched capability with high speeds of processing of stainless steel, aluminum, brass, and copper.
-The outputs exhibited high quality, and the ability to perform in the integrated process with automated production facilities.
+(vi) Blue laser welding: Since its emergence, the blue industrial laser has left an unmatched capability with high speeds of processing of stainless steel, aluminum, brass, and copper.
+In addition, the outputs exhibited high quality and the ability to perform in the integrated process with automated production facilities.

-(vii) Advanced Arc Welding: In this method, with the usage of electric current, an electric arc is created between the material and electrode.
-Filler is then placed between the joints and with the help of heat is further melted.
-This process is mainly used in welding non-ferrous material and the welds produced are corrosion and cracking resistant thus suitable for nuclear fuel canisters.
+(vii) Advanced Arc Welding: In this method, with electric current usage, an electric arc is created between the material and electrode.
+The filler is then placed between the joints and is further melted with the help of heat.
+This process is mainly used in non-ferrous welding material and the welds produced are corrosion and cracking resistant, thus suitable for nuclear fuel canisters.

-(viii) Hirebotics- the Cabot Welder System: On April 21, 2021 Hirebotics’ Cobot Welder was introduced.
-Perceived as a major leap in and easy-to-use welding automation technology, Hirebotics combines the welding functionality of industrial-grade robots with ease of consumer-level use.
+(viii) Hirebotics- the Cabot Welder System: On April 21, 2021, Hirebotics’ Cobot Welder was introduced.
+Perceived as a significant leap in and easy-to-use welding automation technology, Hirebotics combines the welding functionality of industrial-grade robots with ease of consumer-level use.
 There are also other courses like welding that one should know of.
-This is a completely user-friendly collaborative robot (cobot) with a welding system that enables automated welding deployments.
+This is an entirely user-friendly collaborative robot (cobot) with a welding system that enables automated welding deployments.

-The welding industry today has extended its applicability to massive industrial growth and is predicted to contribute to about USD 10 billion by 2026.
+Today’s welding industry has extended its applicability to massive industrial growth and is predicted to contribute to about USD 10 billion by 2026.

-PTTI is one of the prominent welding tech schools in PA with a unique curriculum of welding education as a part of the Welding Certification/apprenticeship Program will train you with the required skills and enable you to choose the career that you love.
+PTTI is one of the prominent welding trade schools in PA with a unique curriculum of welding certification program as a part of the Welding Certification/apprenticeship Program will train you with the required skills and enable you to choose the career that you love.